cca/koha_patron_import/readme.md

 - Click the **Import** button

 After import, Koha informs you exactly how many patrons records were created, overwritten, & if any rows in the import CSV were malformed.

-## Faculty details

-Use the included "faculty.sql" query in the Portal integrations instance to retrieve a list of all faculty teaching this semester (update the `term_id` to the current term).
-Export the SQL query as a CSV, then trim off the header row.
-Finally, mimic the rest of the steps from the instructions for students above but using the "create-faculty-csv.py" script.

 ## Testing